darren277/bank/README.md

 ## Database Initialization

 If necessary, enter the postgres container first: `docker exec -it postgresql psql -U myusername`.
-Then: `CREATE ROLE postgres WITH SUPERUSER LOGIN PASSWORD 'mypassword';`
+Then: `CREATE ROLE postgres WITH SUPERUSER LOGIN PASSWORD 'mypassword';`.
 Then: Run each of the following (just the query strings).

 ```shell